Quasi-fibered boundary pseudodifferential operators: Symbol maps for operators and the edge calculus

-obtained by taking $\mathfrak{s}_{\tau}$ to be the multiweight given by $\tau$ at $H_{i0}^{e}$ and $\ff_i^{e}$ and by $\tau+\dim S_i$ at $H_{0i}^{e}$, $\cE$ to be the index family given by the empty set at every boundary hypersurfaces and $\cF$ to be the index family given by $\bbN_0$ at $\ff_i^{e}$ for $H_i$ a boundary hypersurface and by the emptyset elsewhere.
-Taking into account Remark~\ref{smb.25}, we can now state the composition theorem of \cite{AG} as follows.
-Taking into account Remark~\ref{smb.25}, we can now state the composition theorem of \cite{AG} as follows.
+obtained by taking $\mathfrak{s}_{\tau}$ to be the multiweight given by $\tau$ at $H_{i0}^{e}$ and $\ff_i^{e}$ and by $\tau+\dim S_i$ at $H_{0i}^{e}$, $\cE$ to be the index family given by the empty set at every boundary hypersurfaces and $\cF$ to be the index family given by $\bbN_0$ at $\ff_i^{e}$ for $H_i$ a boundary hypersurface and by the empty set elsewhere.
+Taking into account Remark~\ref{smb.25}, we can now state the composition theorem of \cite{AG} and its generalization to weakly conormal edge pseudodifferential operators as follows.

 \begin{theorem}[\cite{AG}] Suppose that $\cE,\cF$ are index families and $\mathfrak{s},\mathfrak{t}$ are multiweights such that for all $i$,

 Then given $A\in \Psi^{m,\cE/\mathfrak{s}}_e(M;F,G)$ and $B\in \Psi^{m',\cF/\mathfrak{t}}_e(M;E,F)$, we have that